beiweitemderbeste/fullstackopen_translation_de/part_1/part_1d.md

 > Using the Button component is simple, although we have to make sure that we use the correct attribute names when passing props to the component.

-Das Verwenden des Komponents Button ist einfach, trotzdem müssen wir sicherestellen, das wir die korrekten Namen für die Attribute verwenden, wenn wir props zu dem Komponenten weiterreichen.
+Das Verwenden des Komponents Button ist einfach, trotzdem müssen wir sicherstellen, das wir die korrekten Namen für die Attribute verwenden, wenn wir props zu dem Komponenten weiterreichen.

 !["fullstack content"](./images/part1d_image7.png?raw=true)